 SITE S.No.
 Issues Highlighted in the First Appeal No. 112/2018 by the Appellant First Response by the Project Proponent Final Verdict Remarks 1 The site in question falls under sub-zone C-13 (University Area), where tall buildings are restricted under MPD 2021 and the Zonal Development Plan (from now on referred to as 'ZDP') of Zone C. This cannot be permitted since it was already decided in WP(C) No. 2743/2012 PP rightly mentioned that the case falls under res-judicata, but since it forms the base of the Appeal hence, it cannot be accepted.
-The tribunal agreed with the appellant's argument that EAC/MoEF failed to apply their minds in this situation.
+We agree with the appellant's argument that EAC/MoEF failed to apply their minds in this situation.
 The permission for high rises shouldn't have been allowed.
 Even if allowed, height should have been restricted as per Fire safety norms.
 2 Department of Health, Education and Land, Government of India, through its letter dated 25.10.1943 issued by the Joint Secretary, has said that no unseemly buildings shall be erected in the neighborhood of Delhi University and the regulatory body should consult the University of Delhi before building plans are approved.
 Still, no heed was paid to the said direction.
-This issue can't be permitted since already been decided in WP(C) No. 2743/2012 As per EIA Notification 2006, all building or construction projects or Area Development projects (which do not contain any category 'A' projects and activities) and Townships (items 8(a) and 8(b) in the schedule to the notification) are not required to undertake Public Consultation.
-3 The soil investigation report of 2018 was considered for the project in 2021.
-For the EAC, the subsequent soil analysis was conducted on 21.12.2020 by M/s Ind Research and Development House Pvt.
-Ltd., recognized as NABL There was concealment of information as PP mentioned the project as 'New' and failed to clarify that it had submitted applications for prior EC twice.
-Pre- As the size of the project increased from the application of its first EC in 2009 to its third EC in 2018, therefore the report could not have been relevant for the project.
+This issue can't be permitted since already been decided in WP( C ) No. 2743/2012 As per EIA Notification 2006, all building or construction projects or Area Development projects ( which do not contain any category 'A' projects and activities) and Townships (items 8(a) and 8(b) in the schedule to the notification) are not required to undertake Public Consultation.
+3 The soil investigation report of For the EAC, the There was As the size of the 2018 was considered for the project in 2021. subsequent soil analysis was conducted on 21.12.2020 by M/s concealment of information as PP mentioned the project project increased from the application of its first EC in 2009 to its

-SITE S.No.
-Issues Highlighted in the First Appeal No. 112/2018 by the Appellant First Response by the Project Proponent Final Verdict Remarks Accredited Laboratory by MoEF&CC, and has been considered. construction and geotechnical investigations were done in 2009, and further subsequent tower- specific analysis was done in 2018.
-As per the report, the site is suitable for the proposed construction.
-TRANSPORTATI ON 1 The problem of traffic congestion has not been considered.
-The PP mentioned calculations regarding volume by a capacity ratio Width of: Cavalry Road: 24 m Chhatra Marg: 18 m The PP stated that substantial personal trips would be made by Delhi Metro, mainly due to Project's proximity to the Vishwavidyalaya Metro Station, within walking distance.
-The estimated v/c ratio of 0.85 would not create congested conditions on Cavalry Lane.
-Based on the information supplemented by the PP, there is no carrying capacity assessment to sustain the project in question.
-The clearance is based on the nonapplication of mind, which vitiates EC.
-The edges of the site face two main roads where the traffic flux is very high due to the institutional nature of the land use.
+SITE

+S.No.
+Issues Highlighted in the First Appeal No. 112/2018 by the Appellant First Response by the Project Proponent Final Verdict Remarks

+Ind Research and as 'New' and failed to third EC in 2018,

+Development House clarify that it had therefore the report

+Pvt.
+Ltd., recognized as submitted applications could not have been

+NABL Accredited for prior EC twice.
+Pre- relevant for the project.

+Laboratory by construction and

+MoEF&CC, and has geotechnical

+been considered. investigations were

+done in 2009, and

+further subsequent

+tower-specific analysis

+was done in 2018.
+As

+per the report, the site

+is suitable for the

+proposed

+construction.

+TRANSPORTATIO ON

+1 The problem of traffic The PP mentioned Based on the The edges of the site

+congestion has not been calculations regarding information face two main roads

+considered. volume by a capacity supplemented by the where the traffic flux is

+ratio PP, there is no carrying very high due to the

+Width of : capacity assessment to institutional nature of

+Cavalry Road: 24 m sustain the project in question.
+The the land use.

+Chhatra Marg: 18 m clearance is based on

+The PP stated that the non-application of

+substantial personal mind, which vitiates

+trips would be made by EC.

+Delhi Metro, mainly

+due to Project's

+proximity to the